Coffee: The healthy way to enjoy your daily cup

 Coffee makes the world go round.

-Billions of cups are consumed daily, globally by people from all walks of life, as a relaxing, enjoyable, mood-elevating and social ritual.
+In fact, billions of cups are consumed daily by people from all walks of life globally, as a mood-elevating and social ritual.

-Despite its popularity, confusion reins as to whether Coffee is "good" or "bad" for you.
+Despite its popularity, there are conflicting opinions as to whether Coffee is "good" or "bad" for you.

 Originating in Ethiopia, coffee was traditionally used in ceremonies in combination with herbs and spices to incite positive feelings as well as give drinkers energy and promote health.